biocorecrg/RNAseq_course_2019/docs/module1.md

 ```

-You can inspect them, count their numbers or check the size by using simple linux commands:
+You can inspect them, count their numbers or check the read size by using simple linux commands:

 ```{bash}
 zcat resources/A549_25_3chr10_2.fastq.gz |more